braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ### Step 2: Upload your CSV

-Next, navigate to the **Catalog** page and upload your CSV.
+After you've created your CSV, navigate to the **Catalogs** page and upload the file.
 Drag and drop your file to the upload zone, or click **Upload CSV** and choose your file.

 ![Catalog CSV upload zone][1]